cs1302uga/cs1302-hw7.6/README.md

    are added to their parents in a left-to-right order.
    Here are some additional notes:

-   * The textfield is expected to grow with its parent `HBox`.
+   * The text field is expected to grow with its parent `HBox`.

    * The three buttons at the bottom should grow to fill their enclosing `HBox`.
-Buttons require an extra step that was not needed with textfields.
+Buttons require an extra step that was not needed with text fields.
 To get this to work, make sure you read and understand all of the starter code in the
      [`Hbox` Documentation](https://openjfx.io/javadoc/17/javafx.graphics/javafx/scene/layout/HBox.html)